Rohan-dev-C/NystagmuSense/README.md

 # Nystagmus Test App for Contrast Sensitivity Function

-- complete Version still in progress, need to improve accuracy and data collection
+- working Version still in progress, need to improve accuracy and data collection

 ## Requirements
  - MacOS computer that can run Xcode